rosafilgueira/EMB_datastreaming/README.md

 	./check_values.sh
 	```

- 7. Start the apache spark application (locally/cluster) that receives stream from Kafka and store them in elasticsearch
+ 7. Start the apache spark application (locally option /master-cluster option) that receives stream from Kafka and store them in elasticsearch

  ```
  sudo docker exec -it spark-master bash